 - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.

-- Children at School Action Plus will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made.
+- Children at School support will have a provision plan which will be reviewed with your involvement, every term and the plan for the next term made.

-- The ECM lead will also check that your child is making good progress within any individual work and in any group that they take part in.
+- The SENDCO will also check that your child is making good progress within any individual work and in any group that they take part in.

 How does May Park support parents/carers of a child with SEND?